 The wonderfully named Arthur Box scored for Burslem Port Vale from the penalty spot against Manchester United way back in March, 1906.

-Former Colombia keeper Rene Higuita has three international goals to his name plus a further 38 first-class goals, making him the fourth highest goalscoring goalkeeper of all time.
+Former Colombia keeper René Higuita has three international goals to his name plus a further 38 first-class goals, including eleven in one season for Independiente Medellín, making him the fourth highest goalscoring goalkeeper of all time.
+His three international strikes came against Finland in 1988, and two the following year against Peru, where he scored the only goal of the game, and against Venezuela.

 In 1952, Ian Black became the first - and so far only - Fulham goalkeeper to find the net when he was moved up front following an injury in the days before substitutes were allowed.
 The Scottish international nodded home a cross from Arthur Stevens in what proved to be a consolation in a 6-1 defeat at the hands of Leicester City.